eric612/MobileNet-YOLO/README.md

 ## MobileNet-YOLO

-A caffe implementation of MobileNet-YOLO (YOLOv2 base) detection network, with pretrained weights on VOC0712 and mAP=0.718
+A caffe implementation of MobileNet-YOLO (YOLOv2 base) detection network, with pretrained weights on VOC0712

 Network|mAP|Resolution|Download|NetScope|
 :---:|:---:|:---:|:---:|:---: